GroupProjectNBI/TravelAgency1/Readme.md

 ### 🔐 Authentication & Endpoints
-This API uses Session-based authentication.

-- Log in: Send a POST to /login with email and password.

-- If successful: The server sets a Cookie in your browser/API client.

-- Access: The Middleware (SessionAuthMiddleware) reads the cookie on every request and grants access based on your role in the database.

-### Roller
-Admin - Full Access (Reset DB, handle users).

-Client - Book travels, Watch History.

-Guest - Search travels, See Travel offers.
 ### This API uses Session-based authentication.

 **Log in**: Send a POST to /login with email and password.